Rule of Law

 How can political tyranny within a party be justified?

-What happened to all those individuals who believed in the letter of the law?
+What happened to all those individuals who believed in the letter and the heart of the law?

-They may have been stick-in-the-muds, but they could be counted on doing the right thing when everything was said and done.
+They may have been stick-in-the-muds, but they could be counted on to do the right thing when everything was said and done.

-What is it that adheres them to this President, who shall go un-named, so tightly that they would abandon their rigid principles of law?
+What is it that binds them to this President, who shall go unnamed?

 Case in point...